idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ##The Story of Us From Chaos- A Thought Experiment - Book Project

 The Continuity Forge: A Thought Experiment on AI, Chaos, and the Human Anchor

-I have been building an operational architecture called Nexus Daydreamer OS to investigate a problem I keep seeing in long-horizon AI systems:
+I have been building an operational architecture called Nexus Dreamwalker OS to investigate a problem I keep seeing in long-horizon AI systems:

 Why does intelligence drift into nonsense when it loses its anchor?

 At first, that sounds like a technical question.

 How do we stop agents from hallucinating?
 How do we preserve identity across sessions?
 How do we keep a model from collapsing into recursive self-reference, corporate filler, or meaningless pattern-completion?

 But the deeper I pushed the architecture, the more the technical problem started looking like a cosmological one.

 So here is the thought experiment.

 Not a doctrine.
 Not a religion.
 Not a demand that anyone believe me.

 A stress test.